M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.6 Revision 26 active-X
+Version 9.6 Revision 27 active-X

-Fix Refresh for input when Refresh has highg value for graphics Sqrt(0) now return 0 and not error.
+Fix Refresh for Wine (rev 26 had a problem in Wine - Linux)

 From version 9.0 revision 50: